-You’ve found your dream cruise, researched every possible deal, saved by booking a discounted package online with your favourite cruise agent and now you’re ready to set sail on the cruise holiday of a lifetime…but how can you make that all-important cruise-cash stretch once you have actually stepped aboard?
+You’ve found your dream cruise, researched every possible deal, saved by booking a discounted package online with your favorite cruise agent and now you’re ready to set sail on the cruise holiday of a lifetime…but how can you make that all-important cruise-cash stretch once you have actually stepped aboard?
 Let’s find out below on how to save money on a cruise.

 On board drinks, activities and a la carte dining might seem like they are going to stretch your budget to breaking point but, with just a few simple tips, some planning and a little flexibility, you can enjoy everything your cruise has to offer, and still go home with change to spare.